rutviklhase/headout/README.md

 ## Task 5-
 I have created a Load Balancer in order to route the inbound traffic from Internet towards our EC2 instance.
+I have created a listener on HTTP:80 and forwarded the traffic to a Target Group which includes our EC2 instance at port 9000.
+As this acts as a host port for the Container's client port (which is also 9000), the traffic is routed towards our Docker container's localhost:9000 where our server is running.

 DNS Name : http://headout-load-balancer-1410595714.us-east-2.elb.amazonaws.com/